RoughlyUnderscore/UnderscoreEnchants/CONTRIBUTING.md

 * refactor a minor but tedious part of the code (such as removing a clearly redundant variable in 100 places) are **welcome**.

-###### What should every contribution have
+#### What should every contribution have

-1) If a new feature can have a unit test, it should have a unit test.
-This also applies to API implementations.
+1) The added code must be tested in game.
-2) If a new feature can be optimized, it should be optimized.
+2) That said, if a new feature can have a unit test, it should have a unit test.
 This also applies to API implementations.
-3) If a new feature can be written in Kotlin, it should be written in Kotlin.
-While Java code is still welcome, the project is slowly moving to fully Kotlin.
+3) The code should be as optimized as possible.
-4) If the new code is untested (including any unit tests failing), it will not be accepted.
+5) If Kotlin can be used, it should be used.
+While Java code is still welcome, it's frowned upon, for the project is slowly moving to fully Kotlin.

 ### Requirements
 * `Java 19`